Ireland's housing market remains strong

 Tenure Security.
 Security of tenure is effective for four years; during the first six months, the landlord can terminate the leasing contract without specifying grounds but once a tenancy has lasted six months, the landlord can only terminate the tenancy for the next 3 1/2 years citing just causes.

-Tax inversions artificially inflate Ireland’s economic growthIreland’s stellar economic growth for Q3 2017 has confounded expectations again, with official figures showing that real GDP expanded by 10.5% from a year earlier - almost double the 5.8% y-o-y growth recorded in the previous quarter.
+Tax inversions artificially inflate Ireland’s economic growthIreland’s stellar economic growth for 2018 has confounded expectations again, with official estimates showing that real GDP expanded by 7.5% from a year earlier.
 This was mainly driven by companies nominally relocating in the country, such as Perrigo Co. and Jazz Pharmaceuticals Plc.
 They are attracted by the country’s very open economy and by its relatively low tax inversion rate of 12.5%.
 These corporate inversions result in little real change in output, just a change in where the legal ownership of the output is located.

 Nobel Prize award-winning economist Paul Krugman described a similar phenomenon as "Leprechaun economics".